Benidorm Fiesta Dates 2021

 12th - Fiesta Nacional de Espana… (so a bank holiday).

-The famous November Fiesta - 6th - 11th updates can be found HERE
+The famous November Fiesta - 13th - 17th Find the Full Schedule of Events HERE

-dates vary – They always begin on the Friday of the second weekend of November and officially end the following Wednesday.
+Dates vary – They always begin on the Friday of the second weekend of November and officially end the following Wednesday.
+This year the fiesta starts on the 13th

 Each town has its Patron Saint and a fiesta is held in their honour which usually last one week.
 During this time the towns commercial activity virtually shuts down as celebrations go on practically 24 hours a day.
 Festivities include processions, dancing in the streets, live music, sporting events and firework displays.
 In Benidorm the Patron Saints are the Virgin of the Suffrage and Saint James the Apostle.
 The most outstanding acts during the week are the staging of the finding of the Virgin, the flower offering, the comic parade, the parade of floats and the great firework display which takes place on the last day of the festivities.

-Please note – There will be two additional regional holidays here in Benidorm Monday 9th, Tuesday 10th so banks etc will be closed.
+Please note – There will be two additional regional holidays here in Benidorm Monday 15th and Tuesday 16th so banks etc will be closed.

 This tradition started over 20 years ago when Manolo from Sinatras used to offer a free drink to anyone who dressed up, of course now numbers have grown so much this is not possible.
 Last year it is estimated that around 30,000 people attended this celebration!
 Each year the party just gets bigger and better most of the action is around the bars in the Calle Gerona & British square area of Benidorm with a parade which generally starts at Morgan Tavern around 3pm.
 (TBC)